shanrescheepers/ufcfightsite_SEO_21100387/README.md

 * Adding to the API IMAGEs of all 1000+ fighters one day...
 * Making my own UFC API
 * Visual and dynamic comparitive dashboards for fighters
+* Hosting time of App to imrpove to allow successful indexing and sitemapping of the site

 <!-- MOCKUPS -->
 ## Final Outcome